BETA PHOTO: Circle of Trust 5.10a (right bolt line) and Slab B...

 For more moderate climbs (5.9 - 5.11), continue along the Cumberland Trail until you cross a gully over a wood plank bridge.
 After a short distance, another climber trail will be seen on the left.
 Follow this up to the area known as Tea and Crumpets Wall; the landmark at the top of this trail is The Farmer Slab (5.12b), a face climb on the left side of a sizeable corner.
 Easier lines can be found to the left and right.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Deep Creek:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Deep Creek:

 Featured Route For Deep Creek